The Priestley Scholars

-Browse collaborative research projects with experts from the University of Birmingham and Melbourne.
+Collaborative research projects with experts from Birmingham and Melbourne

 The Priestley Scholars is a research partnership between the Universities of Birmingham and the University of Melbourne.
 Named after Sir Raymond Priestley, who was Vice-Chancellor of both universities, the program aims to foster research collaboration and nurture the next generation of talent in engineering and the natural sciences.